 Co-pays or co-insurance amounts for doctor visits | $ |

-Prescription drug co-pays and deductibles, OTC | $ |
+Prescription drug copays and deductibles, over-the-counter drugs and medications | $ |

 Dental costs in excess of the plan’s reimbursement amount/schedule | $ |